All Products

 3. On the Snapshots page, click the Automatic Snapshot Policy tab.
 On the Automatic Snapshot Policy tab, click Create Policy.

-4. In the Create Policy panel, configure the parameters and click OK.
-The following table describes the parameters.
+4. In the Create Policy panel, configure the following parameters as needed and click OK.

 Parameter